Lotti Brown header

 You can also peek into my January nature journal from last year, here for more winter nature journal ideas

-If you’d like to explore nature journaling, start here… I also have a free guide to getting started with nature journaling, which you can find here – and a short self-paced course with 20 exercises to help you discover your own nature journaling style…
+If you’d like to explore nature journaling, start here… I also have a free guide to getting started with nature journaling, which you can find here – and a gentle self-paced course with 20 exercises to help you discover your own nature journaling style and deepen your connection to the natural world…

 You might also enjoy my guide to getting started with mindfulness in nature here…